Try Semrush

 That’s because a good meta description helps your result stand out, which can boost your organic CTR.

-You also want to include your keyword once in your description.
+You also want to include your keyword in your description.

 Why?